 \subsection{Closure transition and properties of closed structures}

-The inspection of the configurations and the behavior of the radius of gyration and the end-to-end distance has evidenced the existence of a closure transition in our model.
-It is known that the dipolar energy of a chain of $N>4$ dipoles arranged into a head-to-tail closed ring is lower than the corresponding to a head-to-tail stretched arrangement of the same length \cite{jacobs55a}.
-In particular, for $N>4$, the decrease of the dipolar energy led by the added head-to-tail close contact between the chain ends overcomes the effect of the local misalignment introduced by the ring curvature.
-On the other hand, a closed chain structure has a lower configurational entropy than a open one.
-Therefore, the closure transition separates the region of configurations controlled by entropy, corresponding to the open chain structures, from the energy-controlled region of closed structures.
+The inspection of the configurations and the behavior of the radius of gyration and the end-to-end distance has evidenced the existence of a closure transition in the bulk similar to the one observed for chains adsorbed on a flat substrate \cite{sanchez11a}.
+It is known that the dipolar energy of a chain of $N>4$ dipoles disposed into a head-to-tail closed ring is lower than the corresponding to a head-to-tail straight arrangement of the same length \cite{jacobs55a}.
+In particular, for $N>4$, the decrease of the dipolar energy led by the added head-to-tail close contact between the chain ends overcomes the effect of the misalignments introduced by the ring curvature.
+On the other hand, a closed chain structure has a lower configurational entropy than an open one.
+Therefore, the closure transition separates the region of configurations dominated by entropy, corresponding to the open chain structures, from the energy-dominated region of the closed structures.

-In order to analyze in more detail the closure transition of our equilibrium structures, we choosed the total magnetization of the chain as the characteristic parameter.
-This is simply defined as the module of the vector sum of the unitary dipolar moments along the chain:
+In order to analyze in more detail the closure transition of our equilibrium structures, we have chosen the total magnetization of the chain, $M$, as the characteristic parameter. $M$ is simply defined as the module of the sum of the unit dipolar moment vectors along the chain: